-In this older post, I went over what was my position in languages 3 years ago, in 2009, before I started learning Japanese and got into this current stage of language learning.
+Pre-2009: In this older post, I went over what was my position in languages 3 years ago, before I started learning Japanese and got into this current stage of language learning.

 It was in 2009 that I started by current stage of language learning, starting with my decision to study Japanese.
 Before that, I consider myself as having been just like most other people.

 2013 thus marks 4 years since I started these efforts.
 I’m writing these posts to try to better show I’m nothing special and you can do it too.
 So, here’s a summary of what I’ve done in the past year.

 Primary Learning Method: Chatting with friends, Chinese interfaces, listening to Music.

 Status: Improved: Rating myself using CEFR: High B1, almost B2 if it wasn’t for lacking vocabulary and heavy problems in listening comprehension.

 Although not clear since my description was not in chronological order, the period of time covered in my last post ended just a few weeks after my time in China – remember: I said before the trip, I felt my level was A2, but afterwards it was B1.
 Before, I was too slow to comfortably instant message (IM) in Chinese, limiting it to select sentences, but upon my return, I surprised both myself and one my main languages partners and friends by being able to carry out the conversation in Chinese.
 A little slow, but fast enough for IM’ing.
 A few hold ups when I wasn’t confident or didn’t know a word, but nothing a quick dictionary check couldn’t solve.